useflow-sh/useflow/packages/react/README.md

 **Type-safe, declarative multi-step flows for React**

-Build onboarding, checkout, surveys, and wizards with full TypeScript support. useFlow handles the multi-step navigation and state management while you focus on building great UI.
+Build onboarding, checkout, surveys, and wizards with full TypeScript support. useFlowState handles the multi-step navigation and state management while you focus on building great UI.

 ## Installation